Juvenile Fire Setter Program

 These measures are often not enough to ensure no further fire play for children who are interested in fire.
 Discovering why the child has an interest, teaching them about fire in a safe manner and limiting access to matches and lighters often are more successful.

-If you know of a child between the ages of 2 to 16 who has started a fire or has played with matches/lighters, please call for information about these opportunities for help at the Juvenile Intervention Section (386)671-4013.
+If you are aware of a child 17 or under who has started a fire or is known to play with matches/lighters, please contact the Fire Safety Unit for information about these opportunities at (386) 671-4012.